 Retrofitting a home is a process that increases the resistance to earthquake damage and the risk of injury.
 In short, it significantly strengthens

-Most residential homes are either built on slab or raised foundations.
+Most residential homes are either built on a slab or raised foundations.
 The home’s weight is the primary reason that keeps the house from moving or sliding off its foundation.

 Foundation Bolting is the process of fastening the house to the foundation perimeter.

 Bolting your house is the best measure you can take to prevent damage inflicted by earthquakes, water damage and natural house settling

 Foundation Bolting / House Bolting:

 If your house was built before 1950, it is indeed just sitting on your concrete foundation.
 IT IS NOT ATTACHED IN ANY WAY!